Mihaivictor5/SPRO_first/README.md

 For uploading the code for testing:

-pio run -t upload -e pwm        # for 1_pwm/main.c pio run -t  upload -e battery    # for 2_battery/main.c pio run -t upload -e display    # for 3_Display/main.c
+-pio run -t upload -e pwm        # for 1_pwm/main.c -pio run -t  upload -e battery    # for 2_battery/main.c -pio run -t upload -e display    # for 3_Display/main.c

 FOR RUNNING CODE USE:
-pio run -e pwm        # for 1_pwm/main.c pio run -e battery    # for 2_battery/main.c pio run -e display    # for 3_Display/main.c
+-pio run -e pwm        # for 1_pwm/main.c
+-pio run -e battery    # for 2_battery/main.c
+-pio run -e display    # for 3_Display/main.c
 !!!

 The main code for the project is going to be in the " Workshop " folder